pangenome/odgi/docs/rst/tutorials/extract_selected_loci.rst

     odgi sort -i chr6.pan.MHC.og -o - -O | \
         odgi viz -i - -o chr6.pan.MHC.png -s '#' -P 20

-to obtain the following PNG image:
+To obtain the following PNG image:

 .. image:: /img/chr6.pan.MHC.png

 In this 1-Dimensional visualization all contigs of the same haplotype are represented with the same color (``-s '#'``).
 The majority of the haplotypes has one contig covering the whole `locus`, meanwhile in few of them, the `locus` is split in several contigs.
+We had to apply :ref:`odgi sort` here in order to optimize (``-O``) our sub-graph.
+This ensures that the node identifier space is compacted from one to the number of nodes in the sub-graph.

 To see the haplotypes sorted by the number of contigs covering the MHC `locus`, execute: